WillemSleegers/tidystats-Word-add-in/README.md

 ### Bugs and feature requests

 Found a bug or got an idea about how to improve the add-in?
 Create an issue here on Github!
-If you need some help figuring out how this works, see this support [page](https://help.github.com/en/articles/creating-an-issue) by Github or simply contact me on Twitter via @willemsleegers.
+If you need some help figuring out how this works, see this support [page](https://help.github.com/en/articles/creating-an-issue) by Github or simply contact me on [Twitter](https://twitter.com/willemsleegers) or send me an [e-mail](tidystats@gmail.com).